visarbha/spinfo/README.md

 GET PORT INFO FOR A SERVICE(S)
 ==============================
 Multiple service names with space delimited can be passed.
-If a service name is prefixed with '~' sign, then the script does a "lazy" search.
+If a service name is prefixed with 'tilde' sign, then the script does a "lazy" search.
-If a service name is not prefixed with '~' sign, then the script does a "specific" search.
+If a service name is not prefixed with 'tilde' sign, then the script does a "specific" search.

     $ spinfo.py -S ssh